 DESIGN & VISUAL COMMUNICATION - MEXICAN TEXTILE ART

-After finishing her studies she moved to Oaxaca to study the rural side of the Mexican textile and got involve with the indigenous women in the Sierra.
+After finishing her studies she moved to Oaxaca to study the rural side of the Mexican textile and pottery.
+A truly life changing experience to be involve with the indigenous women in the Sierra and all of the wisdom they lived in.

-She was very interested in how people could live with simplicity and only with what nature will provide them so she moved to California, USA for Permaculture & organic farming studies.
+She was very interested in how people could live with simplicity and only with what nature provides.
+She moved to California, U.S.A. for Permaculture & organic farming studies.

-When she came back to México, she lived in a very small mayan village called Macario Gómez
+When she came back to México, she lived in a mayan village called Macario Gómez

 "Being connected with my ancestors & honoring their cosmovition & simplicity of live